Amusing Ourselves to Death: Public Discourse in the Age of Show Business

 In this eloquent and persuasive book, Neil Postman examines the deep and broad effects of television culture on the manner in which we conduct our public affairs, and how "entertainment values" have corrupted the very way we think.
 As politics, news, religion, education, and commerce are given less and less expression in the form of the printed word, they are rapidly being reshaped to suit the requirements of television.
 And because television is a visual medium, whose images are most pleasurably apprehended when they are fast-moving and dynamic, discourse on television has little tolerance for argument, hypothesis, or explanation.
 Postman argues that public discourse--the advancing of arguments in logical order for the public good, once a hallmark of American culture--is being converted from exposition and explanation to entertainment.

-We offer a wide selection of audiobooks on CD's and Cassettes.
-Mystery, romance, science fiction, or any other genre, there's something here for everyone.
-Our audiobooks are narrated by talented voice actors.
-What's really cool is when you click on any one of these audio books, you can listen to about 5 minutes of the audio book.
-Browse our selection today and start listening to your favorite stories.
+You will find a wide selection of audiobooks on CD's and Cassettes.
+Mystery, romance, science fiction, and many other genres.
+These audiobooks are narrated by talented voice actors, and sometimes by the author.
+You can actually listen to part of an audiobook before you buy it.
+Browse this audiobook collection today and start listening to your favorite stories.